Research

 Download

-How Do Risk Perception and Past Experience Shape the Future Business Model?
+How Do Risk Perception and Past Experience Shape Innovation and the Future Business Model?

 Business model innovation – which, in addition to product innovation, also includes innovative sales channels, new payment models, etc. – has a strong impact on corporate success, according to recent studies.
 Nevertheless, there is evidence that management often shies away from it.
 The reason for this may be, among other things, the previous experience of the managers.